 10. Bouncing Cheques

-Writing cheques that bounce will cause you to be placed on the DCHEQS system.
+Writing cheques that bounce will cause you to be placed on the Dishonoured Cheque Information System (DCHEQS).
 DCHEQS is a system used to keep a history of dishonoured cheques issued by people.
 Being on this list will hurt your credit score.